-The last District farms vanished in the 1950s, but large estate houses have been better preserved, as homes or institutions, than have the modest ones that might be said to have been more common or characteristic.
-A simple side-gable vernacular house with traces of Greek Revival influence, the Scheele-Brown house represents the modest farmhouses that typified the rural areas surrounding Washington City prior to the proliferation of suburban subdivisions after the 1870s.
+The last District farms vanished in the 1950s, but large estate houses have been better preserved than have the modest ones that might be said to have been more common or characteristic.
+A simple side-gable vernacular house with traces of Greek Revival influence, the Scheele-Brown house represents the modest farmhouses that typified the rural areas surrounding Washington prior to the proliferation of suburban subdivisions after the 1870s.
 In addition to providing a dwelling for each owner of the farm, the building almost certainly served as a home to tenants and servants.

-The farmhouse’s period of significance is from 1865, its construction date, to 1915, the date when Walter M. Brown, the last farmer-butcher occupant of the property, moved away, and it lost its connection to the surrounding Brown farm and to the meat industry.
+The farmhouse operated from 1865, when it was built, until 1915, when Walter M. Brown, the last farmer-butcher occupant of the property, moved away, and it lost its connection to the surrounding Brown farm and to the meat industry.
 Shortly thereafter, the parcel was sold and became indistinguishable in use from later suburban residences, although it remained a four-acre lot until subdivided for additional house lots in 1961.

 DC Inventory: September 12, 2013